sdball/printable-ascii/README.md

 (           40        28            101000
 ```

 Fun fact, you can add as many duplicate representations as you want!
+The order of your declarations will be preserved.

 ```
 $ printable-ascii -ooddxx --start-at 65 --end-at 71